Fox: Urocyon littoralis

-Darwin's fox (Pseudalopex fulvipes)
+Pseudalopex fulvipes

-Darwin's fox is considered critically endangered because of their small known population of 250 mature individuals as well as their restricted distribution.
+Darwin's fox was considered critically endangered because of its small known population (250 mature individuals) and its restricted distribution.
+However, the IUCN have since downgraded the conservation status from critically endangered in their 2004 and 2008 assessments to endangered in the 2016 assessment, following findings of a wider distribution than previously reported.
 On the Chilean mainland, the population is limited to Nahuelbuta National Park and the surrounding Valdivian rainforest.
-Similarly on Chiloé Island, their population is limited to the forests that extend from the southernmost to the northwesternmost part of the island.
-Though the Nahuelbuta National Park is protected, 90% of the species live on Chiloé Island.
+On Chiloé Island, their population is limited to the forests that extend from the southernmost to the northwesternmost part of the island.
+Though the Nahuelbuta National Park is protected, 90% of the Darwin's foxes live on Chiloé Island.

-A major issue the species faces is their dwindling, limited habitat due to the cutting and burning of the unprotected forests.
-Because of deforestation, the Darwin's fox habitat is shrinking, allowing for their competitor's (chilla fox) preferred habitat of open space, to increase; the Darwin's fox, subsequently, is being outcompeted.
+A major issue for the Darwin's fox is their limited and dwindling habitat, as unprotected areas of forest are cut and burned.
+The deforestation, while shrinking the habitat for the Darwin's fox, is allowing the preferred open-space habitat of their competitor the chilla fox to increase; the Darwin's fox is then being outcompeted.
 Another problem they face is their inability to fight off diseases transmitted by the increasing number of pet dogs.
-To conserve these animals, researchers suggest the need for the forests that link the Nahuelbuta National Park to the coast of Chile and in turn Chiloé Island and its forests, to be protected.
-They also suggest that other forests around Chile be examined to determine whether Darwin's foxes have previously existed there or can live there in the future, should the need to reintroduce the species to those areas arise.
-And finally, the researchers advise for the creation of a captive breeding program, in Chile, because of the limited number of mature individuals in the wild.
+To conserve the Darwin's fox, researchers suggest protecting the forests that link the Nahuelbuta National Park to the coast of Chile, and that link in turn to Chiloé Island and its forests – a linear distance of more than 400 km.
+They also suggest that other forests around Chile be examined to determine whether Darwin's foxes have previously existed there or could live there in the future, should the need to (re)introduce the species to those areas arise.
+And they recommend establishing a captive breeding program in Chile for the Darwin's fox, because of the limited number of mature individuals in the wild.

 Relationships with humans

 Foxes are often considered pests or nuisance creatures for their opportunistic attacks on poultry and other small livestock.
 Fox attacks on humans are not common.
 Many foxes adapt well to human environments, with several species classified as "resident urban carnivores" for their ability to sustain populations entirely within urban boundaries.
 Foxes in urban areas can live longer and can have smaller litter sizes than foxes in non-urban areas.
-Urban foxes are ubiquitous in Europe, where they show altered behaviors compared to non-urban foxes, including increased population density, smaller territory, and pack foraging.
+Urban foxes are ubiquitous in Europe, where they show altered behaviors compared to non-urban foxes, including increased population density, smaller territory, and foraging in packs rather than alone.
 Foxes have been introduced in numerous locations, with varying effects on indigenous flora and fauna.

 In some countries, foxes are major predators of rabbits and hens.
 Population oscillations of these two species were the first nonlinear oscillation studied and led to the derivation of the Lotka–Volterra equation.

-Fox hunting
+As food

+Fox meat is edible, but is not commonly eaten in any country.